-Originator: Policy and Strategy Team
+Originator: Regulatory Compliance Team

-Approval date: 12 th April 2022
+Approval date: June 2025

-Review date: April 2023
+Review date: June 2028

-1 Introduction 1.1 Pine Court Housing Association (PCHA) has a vision to create inclusive and diverse communities.
-To achieve this vision, PCHA needs to ensure it maintains financial viability at all times, including maximising the income it generates from rents.
-1.2 This Policy sets out the provisions PCHA has in place to: Ensure customers are aware of their responsibilities to pay rent Make it easy for customers to pay rent by providing a number of accessible payment methods Provide information and support to customers to ensure they are 'financially included', that arrears are prevented and that they receive any welfare benefits they may be entitled to Provide information and support to customers who may be affected by changes introduced through Welfare Reform measures Act firmly but fairly when arrears occur and make assessments of capacity to understand actions being taken Recover former arrears 1.3 In operating this Policy, PCHA meets the requirements of the Regulatory Framework for Social Housing, adopted by the Homes and Communities Agency as follows: Registered providers shall charge rents in accordance with the government's direction to the regulator of May 2014 and the Rent Standard Guidance 1.4 Access and Communication 1.4.1 PCHA is committed to ensuring that our services are accessible to everyone.
-PCHA will seek alternative methods of access and service delivery where barriers, perceived or real may exist, that may make it difficult for people to work for PCHA or use its services.
+1 Introduction 1.1 Pine Court Housing Association (PCHA) is committed to ensuring it maintains financial viability at all times, including maximising the income it generates from rents.
+1.2 This Policy sets out the provisions PCHA has in place to: Ensure customers are aware of their responsibilities to pay rent Make it easy for customers to pay rent by providing a number of accessible payment methods Provide information and support to customers to ensure they are 'financially included', that arrears are prevented and that they receive any welfare benefits they may be entitled to Provide information and support to customers who may be affected by changes introduced through Welfare Reform measures Act firmly but fairly when arrears occur and make assessments of capacity to understand actions being taken Recover former arrears 1.3 The application of this Policy ensures compliance with the outcomes of the Regulatory Framework for Social Housing in England, responsibility of the Regulator of Social Housing (RSH) as outlined below: (Tenancy Standard) Registered providers must support tenants to maintain their tenancy or licence.
+Where a registered provider ends a tenancy or licence, they must offer affected tenants' advice and assistance.